It’s important to find kidney-friendly drinks if you are managing kidney disease. Here are some tips to choosing the best drinks!

 First, to determine what to drink with kidney disease, it is important to first discuss a really tricky mineral called phosphorus.
 While phosphorus does play a big role in maintaining healthy bones in patients with chronic kidney disease, the kidneys just cannot excrete (remove) phosphorus from the body as fast or efficiently as they should.

-This causes a buildup which can be very harmful – the body will respond to high phosphorus levels by pulling calcium from bones to balance it out.
+As a result, this causes a buildup which can be very harmful – the body will respond to high phosphorus levels by pulling calcium from bones to balance it out.
 This weakens the bones and creates a buildup of calcium deposits which can lead to heart attacks, stroke, or death.

-Phosphorous is not a kidney-friendly beverage ingredient
+Phosphorous is not a kidney-friendly drink ingredient!

 - Dicalcium phosphate